langflow-ai/langflow/docs/docs/integrations/notion/notion-list-pages.md

 ## Example Usage

-Here's an example of how you can use the `NotionDatabaseQuery` component in a Langflow flow:
+Here's an example of how you can use the `NotionDatabaseQuery` component in a Langflow flow and passing to the Prompt component:

 <ZoomableImage
-alt="NotionDatabaseProperties Flow Example"
+    alt="NotionDatabaseQuery Flow Example"
     sources={{
-light: "img/NotionDatabaseProperties_flow_example.png",
+    light: "img/notion/NotionDatabaseQuery_flow_example.png",
-dark: "img/NotionDatabaseProperties_flow_example.png",
+    dark: "img/notion/NotionDatabaseQuery_flow_example_dark.png",
     }}
     style={{ width: "100%", margin: "20px 0" }}
 />

 In this example, the `NotionDatabaseQuery` component is used to retrieve specific pages from a Notion database based on the provided filters and sorting options.
 The retrieved data can then be processed further in the subsequent components of the flow.